Darrell Banks: Background

 From there, Banks signed to Stax Records, who released another album of his in 1969 and two more non-charting singles.
 They would be Banks's last recordings; in February 1970, Banks was shot and killed by policeman Aaron Bullock in Detroit, Michigan, after Banks intervened in his affair with Banks's girlfriend, Marjorie Bozeman.

-In December 2014, collectors were bidding many thousands of pounds for a copy of "Open the Door to Your Heart" in an online auction held in the UK, the London Records pressing of the record was thought to be the only copy in circulation.
-It had previously been thought that all the original versions had been destroyed when rival label EMI won the rights to release the single.
+In 2014 an online auction of the London Records pressing of "Open the Door to Your Heart" saw bids exceed £10,000.
+It was believed to be the only copy in circulation, the remainder of the stock having been destroyed when the rival label EMI won the rights to release the single.
 It eventually sold for in excess of £14,000 (US$23,000).
 Bank's recording of "Just Because Your Love Is Gone", released as a single on Stax Records in 1969 is also collectable, with Record Collector magazine listing its value at £100 in mint condition, although in 2009 a copy actually sold for twice that amount.